baricks/clarifai-twitter-bot/README.md

 # clarifai-twitter-bot

-A twitter bot that uses machine learning to generate fortunes based on the image you tweet at it.
+A Twitter bot that uses computer vision and machine learning to generate fortunes based on the image you tweet at it.